 Aker Brygge (Wharf)

 We never miss going to Aker Brygge during the summer.
 It is a bustling commercial area along the Oslo Fjord waterfront with lots of restaurants and shops.
 We’ve gone during the day with the kids and bought ice cream and found a place to sit and relax while enjoying life around us and the beautiful weather (because you wouldn’t want to come to Aker Brygge during anything but beautiful weather).
 There’s even a play structure for kids here.
 And we’ve gone at night time with friends and enjoyed a dinner at an outdoor restaurant.

+Two notable attractions in the Aker Brygge area are the Nobel Peace Center and Astrup Fearnley Museum.
+The Nobel Peace Center has a permanent exhibition about Nobel Peace Prize laureates, plus temporary exhibitions on other various themes.
 The Astrup Fearnley Museum, which moved to Tjuvholmen in 2012, presents temporary exhibitions of international art and houses the Astrup Fearnley Collection, one of Norway’s most important and most extensive private collections of contemporary art.
-In June, 2017, Astrup Fearnley Museum will be presenting Chinese contemporary art with the exhibition Chinese Summer.

 Across from Aker Brygge is Akershus Fortress, a medieval castle overlooking the fjord.
 Guided tours of the fortress are available to the public in summer, starting at the Visitor Centre.
 Also located in this area is Norway’s Resistance Museum, which aims to give an authentic presentation of the German occupation during World War II.
 “From prelude, through invasion and resistance, to liberation and peace, the museum gives a thorough view of important events and themes using sound, pictures, texts, authentic objects and lifelike models.”